matheeusaraujo/sorteador-numeros/README.md

 ## Licença

 Este projeto está licenciado sob a licença MIT.
-Consulte o arquivo [LICENSE](LICENSE) para mais detalhes.

 ---